-Some of the service's Challenger 2 fleet is being upgraded to a 'Challenger 3' as part of an £800 million contract, with the remaining vehicles being retired, while decisions have also been made on the futures of the Ajax, Boxer and Warrior capabilities.
+Some of the service's Challenger 2 fleet is being upgraded to a 'Challenger 3' as part of an £800m contract, with the remaining vehicles being retired, while decisions have also been made on the futures of the Ajax, Boxer and Warrior capabilities.

 Defence Secretary Ben Wallace promised £23bn in funding, after admitting that land forces have been "deprived of investment" for "too long".